DCC-EX/dcc-ex.github.io/docs/ex-commandstation/accessories/signals/signal-overview.md

 operated the same as any other DCC accessory.

 Continue to
-`/ex-commandstation/accessories/signals/dcc-signals`{.interpreted-text
-role="doc"} for considerations and options for DCC accessory signals.
+`/ex-commandstation/accessories/signals/dcc-signals` for considerations and options for DCC accessory signals.